Hillel International

+Hillel has faced criticism for its failure to welcome non- and anti-Zionist Jewish students.
+Critical academics have described Hillel as "a Zionist organization that determines who can be Jewish and how".

 History

 In 1923, Edward Chauncey Baldwin, Christian professor of Biblical literature at University of Illinois at Urbana–Champaign was distressed by his Jewish students' lack of knowledge of the Hebrew Bible, and he discussed his concerns with Rabbi Benjamin Frankel.

 Later the same year, members of the local Jewish and university communities met in a rented loft over a dry cleaner in Champaign, Illinois, and founded The Hillel Foundation.

 In 1925, B'nai Brith pledged to sponsor Hillel's activities with a budget of approximately $12,000 that year.
 By then, it encompassed 120 Hillel foundations and affiliates at an additional 400 campuses.
-The campus foundations seek to create a welcoming environment for Jewish students on their respective campuses.

 Beginning in 1988, under Director Richard M. Joel, Hillel underwent an organizational shift in mission and structure.
 An integral part of this shift was the institution of a Board of Governors, chaired by Edgar M. Bronfman until 2009 when he was succeeded by Randall Kaplan.

 Bronfman's involvement began in 1994 during a visit by Richard Joel to the Seagram building, when Bronfman pledged his support to Hillel.
 When Bronfman agreed to serve as chairman, Hillel gained legitimacy among other philanthropists.
 The subsequent revitalization of the organization resulted in increased donor support, updated programming, and broad international recognition.
 Part of the increased donor support came as a result of Bronfman's well-known campus visits, beginning in 1994, that continued until his death in 2013.

 Hillel has been described as the largest Jewish campus organization in the world.
 Hillel foundations are found in Israel, South America, and the Post-Soviet States, and affiliated organizations are found in 18 countries across North America, South America, Europe and the Middle East.